-- If TransWest’s initial capacity allocation process is approved by FERC, TransWest has retained an Independent Solicitation Manager to run the open solicitation process, including managing a TWE Project Open Solicitation website.
+- TransWest’s initial capacity allocation process was approved by FERC on Feb.
+26, 2021.
+TransWest has retained an Independent Solicitation Manager to run the open solicitation process, including managing a TWE Project Open Solicitation website.
 The link to that website will be added to this page when it is available.

 Join TransWest's email list to receive periodic updates and meeting notifications.